tmart234/tmart234.github.io/_posts/2021-9-7-first-post.md

 ---
 layout: post
-title: My Post
+title: First Post
-permalink: /:title/
 ---

-This is a test page!
+This is a test post!

+## Welcome